Eliastik/page-shadow/ROADMAP.md

     * Reproduced on this website (very random, Maj+F5 to reproduce): https://formation.lefebvre-dalloz.fr/actualite/scrum-comment-animer-la-retrospective-du-sprint
 * [x] (Very minor) When classic popup theme is enabled, the help tooltip for the feature "Attenuate colors" is wrong (not complete)
 * [x] (Medium) Auto cloud saving/backup: fails when there is a long blacklist/whitelist (maybe also for the list of websites for presets?)
+* [x] (Very minor) Some websites causes an error in the console "e.parentNode.closest is not a function", without visible impacts
 * [ ] (Medium) Filters for body element not working, add possibility to invert body background image?

 ### Futures versions